nus-cs2103-AY2324S2/ip/README.md

 ### Installation

-To get started with Cleo, follow these simple steps:
+To get started with Cleo, follow these simple steps 🎉:

 1. Ensure you have Java 11 or above installed in your Computer.
 2. Download the latest cleo.jar from here.